1mazin/File_Organizer/README.md

 # File_Organizer
-Command Line tool to organize file in a directory nuilt using Node.js .
+Command Line tool to organize file in a directory built using Node.js .